Skip to main content

 2. Important course information will be sent to you prior to your course start date.
 Check your myBCIT email account to access this information.

-3. Course delivery is online.
-Students must contact the BCIT Bookstore to order course materials.
+4. Course delivery is online.
+Students must contact the BCIT Bookstore to order the required textbook.

 Status